TkrUdagawa/website/source/en/tutorial/classifier_java.rst

  5. Data prediction

-  By inputting the testdata arraylist generated in step.4 into the classify() method of ClassifierClient (Row 51-52), the prediction result will be stored in the EstimateResult list (Row 55).
-EstimateResult contains label, score means the confidence of each label (Row 56).
+  By inputting the testData generated in step.4 into the classify() method of ClassifierClient (Row 51-52), the prediction result will be stored in the EstimateResult List (Row 55).
+EstimateResult contains label and score means the confidence of each label (Row 56).

 ------------------------------------